IBMStreams/streamsx.mqtt/_docs/100-knowledge_overview.md

 The streamsx.mqtt toolkit provides those operators that help you integrate IBM Streams with MQTT providers like MessageSight or the MQTT services in the IBM Cloud.

-This toolkit lets you read messages MQTT topics and write messages into topics.
+This toolkit lets you read messages from subscribed MQTT topics and publish messages to topics.

 ## Introduction into this toolkit